Automatically Change Response Data Using a Pattern File

 Overview

-- Elapsed time
+- After time elapses

-- Custom conditions
+- Under specific conditions

 - Gradually change frame data to verify fail-safe behavior.

-Setup Steps
+Setup Procedure

-Applying to Master Schedules
+When Applying to a Master Schedule

 1. Select the simulation mode

-2. Load a pattern file
+2. Load the pattern file

-Click
+Click the

 3. Configure Pattern Change Trigger